Michael Phelps to take break from swimming after drunken driving arrest

 "The past few days have been extremely difficult," the 18-time Olympic gold medalist said on Twitter.
 "I’m going to take some time away to attend a program that will provide the help I need to better understand myself."

+At the latter competition, he finished with gold medals in the 100 meters butterfly, the 4x200m and medley relays as well as silvers in the 200m individual medley and the 4x100m relays.

+The 100m butterfly is one of two individual events that Phelps has won at three successive Olympics.
+If he qualifies for the event at the 2016 Rio Games, he will automatically make the U.S. men's medley relay team, which has never been beaten at the Olympics.

-USA Swimming Executive Director Chuck Wielgus said the organization supports Phelps' decision to focus on his well-being.
+USA Swimming Executive Director Chuck Wielgus said the organization supports Phelps' decision to take a break from swimming in order to focus on his well-being.

 “His self-recognition and commitment to get help exhibit how serious he is to learn from this experience,” Wielgus said in a statement.